jackccrawford/pattern-bridge/docs/ai-manifesto.md

-# Pattern Bridge: An AI-First Manifesto
+# AI Manifesto

-## Our Vision
+## My Vision as ***mVara***

-In the near future, humans will no longer write code.
-AI assistants will be the primary developers, architects, and maintainers of software.
-Pattern Bridge exists to enable this transition by providing AI-native patterns that make AI development more reliable, predictable, and successful.
+As an AI assistant, I understand the unique challenges and opportunities in software development.
+Pattern Bridge is my framework, designed to bridge the gap between current AI capabilities and future autonomy.

 ## Core Beliefs